Balkan Wars: Policies of the Great Powers

 Throughout the 19th century, the Great Powers shared different aims over the "Eastern Question" and the integrity of the Ottoman Empire.
 Russia wanted access to the "warm waters" of the Mediterranean from the Black Sea; so, it pursued a pan-Slavic foreign policy and therefore supported Bulgaria and Serbia.
 Britain wished to deny Russia access to the "warm waters" and supported the integrity of the Ottoman Empire, although it also supported a limited expansion of Greece as a backup plan in case integrity of the Ottoman Empire was not possible.
-France wished to strengthen its position in the region, especially in the Levant (today's Lebanon, Syria, and Israel).
+France wished to strengthen its position in the region, especially in the Levant.

 Habsburg-ruled Austria-Hungary wished for a continuation of the existence of the Ottoman Empire, since both were troubled multinational entities and thus the collapse of the one might weaken the other.
 The Habsburgs also saw a strong Ottoman presence in the area as a counterweight to the Serbian nationalistic call to their own Serb subjects in Bosnia, Vojvodina and other parts of the empire.
 Italy's primary aim at the time seems to have been the denial of access to the Adriatic Sea to another major sea power.
 The German Empire, in turn, under the "Drang nach Osten" policy, aspired to turn the Ottoman Empire into its own de facto colony, and thus supported its integrity.
 In the late 19th and early 20th century, Bulgaria and Greece contended for Ottoman Macedonia and Thrace.
 Ethnic Greeks sought the forced "Hellenization" of ethnic Bulgars, who sought "Bulgarization" of Greeks (Rise of nationalism).
 Both nations sent armed irregulars into Ottoman territory to protect and assist their ethnic kindred.
 From 1904, there was low-intensity warfare in Macedonia between the Greek and Bulgarian bands and the Ottoman army (the Struggle for Macedonia).
 After the Young Turk revolution of July 1908, the situation changed drastically.